African Penguin, Pierogi

 Penguin Point, 2023

 For African Penguins, who could be functionally Extinct in the Wild by 2035, every hatching, like Pierogi, is a symbol of hope.
 Pierogi is the biological offspring of first-time parents Patrick and her mate, Owen.
-Because of the critical importance of every hatching for this Endangered species, Pierogi was raised by Patrick and Owen’s colony mates, Sidney and Bette.
+Because of the critical importance of every hatching for this Critically Endangered species, Pierogi was raised by Patrick and Owen’s colony mates, Sidney and Bette.
 Sidney and Bette have fledged 10 chicks at the National Aviary and readily stepped in as “adoptive” parents.
 They are well-suited for caring for little ones and did a fantastic job feeding, brooding, and caring for Pierogi.

 Donate today!